-Central Government funding also remains uncertain due to the Fair Funding Review, although the review has been deferred to 2021/22.
+Central Government funding also remains uncertain due to the Fair Funding Review, which has been deferred to 2022/23 at the earliest.
 New Homes Bonus has also been further reduced, which will impact upon the funding available for projects in future financial years.